 Step 2: Add a source folder

-Before going further, I personally recommend creating a new folder or designate an existing one in your PC to store all the information you want to transfer to the SD card, by this way you’ll always have the information to be transferred organized.
+Before going further, I recommend creating a new folder or designate an existing one in your PC to store all the information you want to transfer to the SD card, by this way you’ll always have the information to be transferred organized.
 Click on the “Add folder” to choose the folder you want to transfer to another location

 Step 3: Choose a target location